PayThePizzo/Predictive-Analysis-Notes/Theory/5 - CPI.md

 For example, "Sex" will usually take on only the values "M" or "F," whereas "Name" will generally have lots of possibilities.
 The set of values that the elements of a factor can take are called its **levels**.
 If you want to add a new level to a factor, you can do that, but you can't just change elements to have new values that aren't already levels [2]

+### Binary Encoding
+If we only have two levels for a factor, we can encode a variable with an appropriate name (i.e. `is_x` or `has_`) which takes 0 if the condition (or the feature is not present) is not statisfied, else 1,  and use it to fit a model.

 ### Introductory example for Penguins
 How can we translate factors, usually strings, into numerical values to inculde them into our model?
 ```r